anazario/Phase2PixelSim/README.md

 * opt7s4l: 7 small discs and 4 large discs.
 * opt6s3l: 6 small discs and 3 large discs.

-Additional geometries can be added in geomDict.py.
-They are added as a list of step 3 files to be run over using the batchList.py script.

 ### Example
 ```
 cd Phase2PixelSim/Phase2PixelStubs/python